-Beginning with the June 2nd, 2020 Primary Election, Pennsylvania voters have the option to Vote by Mail, without the excuse that used to be needed for a traditional absentee ballot.
+Beginning this year, Pennsylvania voters have the option to Vote by Mail, without the excuse that used to be needed for a traditional absentee ballot.

 Under the new regulations, you can vote by mail right from your own home, without ever having to visit the actual polling place.
 If you have a PA Drivers License or a state-issued Photo ID, you can apply right online.

 If you’d prefer, you can download and print a paper application here.